scottyeager/info_foundation/src/blog/internet_growing_wild.md

 ### The world needs a responsible internet

-On a humanitarian level the opportunities for creativity, learning and development are currenly negatively influenced by not having access to a performant and affordable internet services.
+On a humanitarian level the opportunities for creativity, learning and development are currently negatively influenced by not having access to a performant and affordable internet services.
 Since Internet access is a human right, it should protect the status quo between the developed and less developed regions of our world.

 The United Nations have declared access to the internet access to be a [human right][1] in 2016.
 See the UN resolution [here][2].